Quality-adjusted life year: Calculation

-The QALY is a measure of the value of health outcomes to the people who experience them.
+A measure of the state of health of a person or group in which the benefits, in terms of length of life, are adjusted to reflect the quality of life.
+One quality-adjusted life year (QALY) is equal to 1 year of life in perfect health.
 It combines two different benefits of treatment—length of life and quality of life—into a single number that can be compared across different types of treatments.
+For example, one year lived in perfect health equates to 1 QALY.
+This can be interpreted as a person getting 100% of the value for that year.
+A year lived in a less than perfect state of health can also be expressed as the amount of value accrued to the person living it.
+For example, 1 year of life lived in a situation with utility 0.5 yields 0.5 QALYs—a person experiencing this state is getting only 50% of the possible value of that year.
+In other words, they value the experience of being in less than perfect health for a full year as much as they value living for half a year in perfect health (0.5 years × 1 Utility).

-Calculating a QALY requires two inputs.
+Therefore, calculating a QALY requires two inputs.
 One is the utility value (or utility weight) associated with a given state of health by the years lived in that state.
-The underlying measure of utility is derived from clinical trials and studies that measure how people feel in these specific states of health.
+The underlying measure of utility is derived from clinical trials, and studies that measure how people feel in these specific states of health.
 The way they feel in a state of perfect health equates to a value of 1 (or 100%).
-Death is assigned a utility of 0 (or 0%), and in some circumstances it is possible to accrue negative QALYs to reflect health states deemed "worse than dead."
+Death is assigned a utility of 0 (or 0%), and in some circumstances it is possible to accrue negative QALYs to reflect health states deemed "worse than dead".
 The value people perceive in less than perfect states of health are expressed as a fraction between 0 and 1.

 The second input is the amount of time people live in various states of health.
 This information usually comes from clinical trials.

-To calculate the QALY, the two measures are multiplied.
-For example, one year lived in perfect health equates to 1 QALY.
-This can be interpreted as a person getting 100% of the value for that year.
-A year lived in a less than perfect state of health can also be expressed as the amount of value accrued to the person living it.
-For example, 1 year of life lived in a situation with utility 0.5 yields 0.5 QALYs—a person experiencing this state is getting only 50% of the possible value of that year.
-In other words, they value the experience of being in less than perfect health for a full year as much as they value living for half a year in perfect health (0.5 years × 1 Utility).
-This characteristic is what makes the QALY useful for evaluating tradeoffs.
+The QALY calculation is simple: the change in utility value induced by the treatment is multiplied by the duration of the treatment effect to provide the number of QALYs gained.
+QALYs can then be incorporated with medical costs to arrive at a final common denominator of cost/QALY.
+This parameter can be used to compare the cost-effectiveness of any treatment.